Alcohol packaging warning messages: Canada

 In 2017, "Alcohol can cause cancer" warning labels were added to alcoholic products at a liquor store in Yellowknife, next to existing federally-mandated 1991 warnings (about drinking while pregnant, or driving drunk).
 The labels were added as part of the Northern Territories Alcohol Labels Study, planned to run for eight months.
 Alcohol industry lobbyists stopped the study after only a few weeks, threatening to sue the Yukon government.
 Spirits Canada, Beer Canada and the Canadian Vintners Association alleged that the Yukon government had no legislative authority to add the labels, and would be liable for defamation, damages for lost sales, and packaging trademark and copyright infringement, because the labels had been added without their consent.

+France

+In France, pregnancy warning labels are required on containers of alcoholic beverages since 2007: